massalabs/massa/docs/technical-doc/storage.md

 The operation pool (resp. endorsement pool) has its own instance of `Storage` that owns references to all the operations (resp. endorsements) currently in the pool.

 When sending a set of operations to the operation pool, simply use `PoolController::add_operations(storage)`.
-All the the operations that `storage: Storage` locally owns references to will be added to the operation pool.
+All the the operations that `storage: Storage` owns references to will be added to the operation pool.

 When sending a set of endorsements to the operation pool, simply use `PoolController::add_endorsements(storage)`.
-All the the endorsements that `storage: Storage` locally owns references to will be added to the endorsement pool.
+All the the endorsements that `storage: Storage` owns references to will be added to the endorsement pool.

 When an object is pruned from a pool, its reference in that pool's storage instance is dropped.